Closed-form solutions for VIX derivatives in a Legendre empirical model: Motivation and modeling methods

 Now we can give the invariant distribution as follows.
 The forward equation of the process is

 Set $g(x)$ the probability density function of the invariant distribution, we obtain

 Obviously, any constant function is a solution to the equation.
 Since $g(x)$ is a probability density function on $[-1,1]$, so $g(x)=1/2$.
 We claim that the non-constant solution can't be the pdf of the invariant distribution.
-In fact, the non-constant solution can be given by,

-where $c$ is a constant.
-However, it may takes negative values, thus it can't be a probability density function. \end{proof} Assume that $h$ is a function lies in $[0,1]$, we can establish a model from the VIX factor $X=\{X_t\}$, i.e., there is a function $h$ such that
+In fact, the non-constant solution can be given by $g(x)=c\log\frac{1+x}{1-x}$, where $c$ is a constant.
+However, it may takes negative values, thus it can't be a probability density function. \end{proof} Assume that $h$ is a function lies in $[0,1]$, we can establish a model from the VIX factor $X=(X_t)_{t\ge0}$, i.e., there is a function $h$ such that

-We try to find the appropriate function $h$ to describe the relationship between $\{X_t\}$ and $({\rm VIX}_t)$.
+We try to find the appropriate function $h$ to describe the relationship between $(X_t)_{t\ge0}$ and $({\rm VIX}_t)_{t\ge0}$.
 Given $Y\sim U[0,1]$, the problem comes down to find the function $h$ such that the distribution of $h(Y)$ is close to the empirical distribution based on the historical data of VIX.
 Let $F$ be the cumulative distribution function of the empirical distribution based on the historical data of VIX.
 Suppose $h$ is monotone increasing and $Z\sim U[-1,1]$, then for a given real number $c$,